Rangers vs. Athletics Player Props Betting Odds

 Ruiz Stats

-- Esteury Ruiz has collected 41 hits with 10 doubles, a triple and four walks.
-He has driven in 16 runs with 17 stolen bases.
+- Esteury Ruiz has 44 hits with 10 doubles, a triple, a home run, five walks and 20 RBI.
+He's also stolen 17 bases.

 Ruiz Recent Games